mikegashler/waffles/README.txt

 Build Instructions:

 	Linux:

-		1- Install the following dependency packages (names for fedora-like distros given in parentheses):
+		1- Install g++ and make (if they are not already installed) On Debian, Ubuntu, and derivatives:
-			g++
+				sudo apt-get install g++ make
+			On Red Hat, Fedora, and derivatives:
-			make
+				sudo yum install g++ make
-			libpng12-dev ( libpng-devel )
 		2- cd src
 		3- sudo make install

-		   (or just do "make opt" if you do not want it to copy the built binaries to /usr/local/bin/)
+		To uninstall:
+			sudo make uninstall

+		To build optimized binaries without installing them: make opt

+		To build demo apps and additional tools: see web/docs.html

 		If you also want to build the demo apps:
 		4- Install the following dependency packages:
+			libpng12-dev ( libpng-devel )
 			libsdl1.2-dev ( SDL-devel )
 			freeglut3-dev ( freeglut-devel )
 			libx11-dev ( libX11-devel )
-			libssl-dev ( openssl-devel )
 		5- cd ../demos
 		6- make opt